Donald Rooum: Activism

-Thought
+Political affiliation

-As to his theoretical position as an anarchist, Rooum stated: "The most influential source is Max Stirner.
+Rooum (1987) disclosed: "The most influential source is Max Stirner.
 I am happy to be called a Stirnerite anarchist, provided 'Stirnerite' means one who agrees with Stirner's general drift, not one who agrees with Stirner's every word."

-An Anarchist FAQ reports that "From meeting anarchists in Glasgow during the Second World War, long-time anarchist activist and artist Donald Rooum likewise combined Stirner and anarcho-communism.".
+MacKay (2012) observed: "From meeting anarchists in Glasgow during the Second World War, long-time anarchist activist and artist Donald Rooum ... combined Stirner and anarcho-communism."

 Role in the Challenor affair

-In 1963 Rooum exposed police corruption during demonstrations against the London visit by King Paul of Greece and Queen Frederika.
-There had been attempts to outlaw the demonstrations and draconian prison sentences were passed on demonstrators.
-The government was criticized in the press for the severity of the sentences and eventually there were embarrassing climb-downs.
-Some of the sentences were overturned on appeal and the Home Secretary, Henry Brooke, had to offer financial compensation.
+In 1963 Rooum exposed police corruption during demonstrations against the Greek State Visit in July by King Paul of Greece and Queen Frederika.
+Attempts were made to outlaw the demonstrations and demonstrators were given draconian prison sentences.
+The government was criticized in the press for the severity of the sentences which was followed by embarrassing climb-downs.
+Some of the sentences were overturned on appeal and the Home Secretary, Henry Brooke, was required to offer financial compensation.